felixduvallet/ros-travis-integration/README.md

 Currently, the list of supported pairs is:

  - ROS indigo on Ubuntu trusty
- - ROS jade on Ubuntu trusty
  - ROS kinetic on Ubuntu xenial

-Note that some pairs are not possible (e.g. kinetic on trusty or indigo/jade on xenial).
+Note that some pairs are not possible (e.g. kinetic on trusty or indigo on xenial).
 The debian packages must be available for the appropriate ubuntu release.